University Administration & Faculty

 - If you are a University President/Vice-Chancellor/administrator/faculty/staff member with additional questions, please reach out with subject line “Campus Inquiry” to email@example.com.
 Given your interest in supporting student leadership that advances UN goals, your institution is also encouraged to explore becoming a UNAI member.

-In 2018, students applied on 285 campuses across 57 nations for the Millennium Fellowship; just 11% of campuses worldwide were selected to host Fellows.
+In 2019, students applied from more than 1,200 campuses across 132 nations for the Millennium Fellowship; just 6% of campuses worldwide were selected to host Fellows.
 If your students are successful, congratulations!
 Here are five specific ways you can support your Millennium Fellows:

 - Press: Ensure your communications department and/or student media cover the news that Millennium Fellows were selected on your campus.
 Example: here is an article on Fellows at the University of Pennsylvania and a social media post from President Gutmann.